instaclustr/code-samples/README.md

 # blogs
-Instaclustr Technical Blogs - Example Code and Configurations
+Instaclustr Technical Blogs - Example Code and/or Configurations